 So they started a giddy traverse across the tremendously exposed face nearly 4000 feet above the Tiefenmatten Glacier – ‘crawling on our bellies over the living rock’ according to Gorret.
-They had not got very far before some blocks of ice and some rocks rained down from the summit – one of the stones wounding Gorret in the arm – so they traversed back a little way towards the Breuil ridge.
+They had not got very far before some blocks of ice and rocks rained down from the summit – one of the stones wounding Gorret in the arm – so they traversed back a little way towards the Breuil ridge.
 Carrel then spotted a horizontal line of weakness higher up and turned directly towards the summit on rocks that were almost perpendicular.

 ‘This part occupied the most time and effort,’ Gorret said.

 They eventually found themselves on a spectacular narrow ledge of steeply shelving snow below the final crag which overhung a little.
-Gripping the rocks above them with their hands they edged along the snow shelf with extreme care while blocks of ice passed over their heads and broke smashed on to the rocks they had just climbed.
+Gripping the rocks above them with their hands they edged along the snow shelf with extreme care while blocks of ice passed over their heads and smashed on to the rocks they had just climbed.

-‘Although the shelf was not more than two yards wide,’ Gorret said, ‘and the slope was of about 75º, we gave it all kinds of pleasant names: the corridor, the gallery, the railroad, etc.’ (In fact, the name ‘Carrel’s Gallery’ is the name that has been given to this feature ever since.)
+‘Although the shelf was not more than two yards wide,’ Gorret said, ‘and the slope was of about 75º, we gave it all kinds of pleasant names: the corridor, the gallery, the railroad, etc.’ (In fact, the name ‘Carrel’s Gallery’ is the one that has been given to this feature ever since.)

 Unfortunately, just before they reached the Zmutt Ridge, the ‘Gallery’ ran out, and they found themselves cut off from the ridge by a nearly vertical narrow gully.